-- 13.2 The indemnification includes that the company will indemnify and hold the Indemnitees harmless from any taxes levied on the Indemnitees due to any indemnification actually made under the Indemnification Scheme and reasonable expenses incurred in defending claims. - 13.3 Any indemnification offered under the Indemnification Scheme to any Indemnitee is subject to the company entering into an indemnification agreement with the Indemnitee setting out the terms and conditions, including a maximum coverage, of the indemnification.
-The Indemnification Scheme is and any indemnification agreement shall be made exclusively for the benefit of the individual Indemnitee, including his/her death estate and compulsory heirs, but no other persons. - 13.4 The board of directors is authorized to implement, manage, and administer the Indemnification Scheme."
+Any indemnification offered under the Indemnification Scheme to any Indemnitee is subject to the company entering into an indemnification agreement with the Indemnitee setting out the terms and conditions, including a maximum coverage, of the indemnification.
+The maximum coverage must be within the maximum limit permitted under Danish law.
+The Indemnification Scheme is, and any indemnification agreement shall be made, exclusively for the benefit of the individual Indemnitee, including his/her death estate and compulsory heirs, but no other persons.
+Any such indemnification agreement shall terminate and cease to have any further effect not later than on the